-Following the Confucian tradition set out strict rules as to which procedure was appropriate and when – it demonstrated thanks rather than a greeting.
-Note that because Chinese people, up until recent times, sat down in a kneeling position rather than on a chair the act of kneeling is not as unusual as it is in the West.
+The Confucian tradition set out strict rules as to which procedure was appropriate as it demonstrated deference to the hierarchy rather than a greeting.
+Note that because Chinese people, up until recent times, sat down in a kneeling position rather than on a chair the act of kneeling is not as unusual or arduous as it is elsewhere.

-The Chinese Emperor as the ‘Son of Heaven’ performed a kowtow to the heavens from as early as the Zhou dynasty onwards.
-The Emperor would also kowtow at Confucius's ancestral shrine at Qufu (first documented in 1008CE) confirming the importance of Confucius to the Imperial system.
+The Chinese emperor as the ‘Son of Heaven’ performed a kowtow to the heavens from as early as the Zhou dynasty onwards.
+The emperor would also kowtow at Confucius's ancestral shrine at Qufu (first documented in 1008CE) confirming the importance of Confucius to the Imperial system.
 Unless a senior person indicated otherwise the correct sign of respect was compulsory.
-If they allowed someone to forgo the salute they would say : 不用行礼 bù yòng xíng lǐ “no need to salute”.
+If they allowed someone to forgo the kowtow they would say : 不用行礼 bù yòng xíng lǐ “no need to salute”.

 The ambassadors of foreign and tributary states showed their acceptance of China's preeminence by performing a kowtow to the emperor.
 For 250 years (up until 1896) Korean kings performed the kowtow to the Chinese emperor.

 In true Confucian manner the Emperor's obeisance to Heaven trickled down the hierarchy of ordinary relationships.
-People kowtowed at courts of law to the magistrate and to the Emperor, it was a formal recognition of respect.
-The Emperor himself would kowtow to his mother or other dowager Empresses, as reverence to the older generations trumped other considerations.
+People kowtowed at courts of law to the magistrate and to the emperor, it was a formal recognition of respect.
+The emperor himself would kowtow to his mother or other dowager empresses, as reverence to the older generations trumped other considerations.
 At a marriage couples would kowtow to their parents; schoolchildren would perform the full kowtow to Confucius twice a month and the ‘sankou’ to their teachers.
 Abbots of monasteries kowtowed to Buddha; graduates kowtowed to their professors.
 On the foundation of the Republic schoolchildren would instead kowtow to a portrait of Sun Yatsen chanting the words of his will every Monday morning.
 During the Japanese occupation of China 1937-45 all citizens had to bow to the Japanese.
 The tradition was mainly abolished under the People's Republic, no-one kowtowed to Chairman Mao, and now the custom is reserved for veneration of the ancestors at the family's burial ground.